WordPress/gutenberg/docs/how-to-guides/data-basics/4-building-a-create-page-form.md

 The `EditPageForm` updated and saved an existing entity record that lived in the Redux state.
 Because of that, we relied on the `editedEntityRecords` selector.

-In case of the `CreatePageForm`, however, there is no pre-existing entity record.
+In case of the `CreatePageForm` however, there is no pre-existing entity record.
 There is only an empty form.
-Anything that the user types is local to that form, which means we can kep track of it using the React’s `useState` hook:
+Anything that the user types is local to that form, which means we can keep track of it using the React’s `useState` hook:

 ```js
 export function CreatePageForm( { onCancel, onSaveFinished } ) {